pachyderm/pachyderm/pfs-refactor.md

 * `object` means a JSON object.
 * `set<string>` can be simulated with map<string, bool> in JSON.
 * `typeA | typeB` means either `typeA` or `typeB`.
+* `Table.Operation` means a database operation on a table.

 ### Schema